Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 Primary Ingredients

-Deboned Salmon, known for its rich protein and omega-3 fatty acid content, supports healthy skin and a shiny coat.
+→ Deboned salmon, known for its rich protein and omega-3 fatty acid content, supports healthy skin and a shiny coat.

 Each 100-gram serving of raw, farm-raised salmon contains approximately 20.3 grams of protein and 13.1 grams of fat, making it a balanced and nutritious primary source of protein for your dog’s diet.